amruthjakku/BharatVerse/ENHANCED_FEATURES.md

-# 🚀 BharatVerse Enhanced Features
+# 🚀 TeluguVerse Enhanced Features

 ## Overview
-BharatVerse has been significantly enhanced with advanced features for cultural preservation, community collaboration, and AI-powered insights.
+TeluguVerse has been significantly enhanced with advanced features for cultural preservation, community collaboration, and AI-powered insights.

 ## 🆕 New Modules Added